Kansas UCCJEA

 registration.

-will order that the petitioner may take immediate physical custody of the child
+the petitioner may take immediate physical custody of the child and the payment

 thereto, and may schedule a hearing to determine whether further relief is